Table of Contents

 - E-Commerce: Collect payments from Live App users.

 - Logins and Registrations: Enforce permissions and enable access to your Live App.

-Each view works with records from a single object in your database.
+Each view works with records from a single table in your database.
 These views are how your users will view, add, and edit the records in your database.
 Some views don’t work directly with records, those are static views.

-When you add a view, you first select the type of view, then the object you want that view to work with.
+When you add a view, you first select the type of view, then the table you want that view to work with.
 Record views can display multiple records or just one record at a time.

 Single Record Views

 - Grid: Displays multiple records from a single table in rows and columns.

 - List: Also displays multiple records from a table, but in a more free-form display.
 Instead of rows and columns, a list can display fields in more flexible layouts.
 A list view is good for displaying images.

 - Search: Displays multiple records as results from a search.
 There are many search options, from simple to advanced.
 Choose to display search results in a grid or a list.